kvassAI/slate/source/includes/_payment_methods.md

 }
 ```

 This feature is only available for the mobile SDK and for using it, the app needs to send the API an authorization code which the API then changed for a Refresh Token which is also stored in the object.
+When paying for an invoice, you should also add the `PayPal-Client-Metadata-Id` header to the API `/payments` in [Payments](#payments).

 Attribute | Description
 ---------- | -------